-In Brief: Coastal San Mateo, south of San Francisco on Highway 1, is a joy to drive.
-It presents lighthouses and historic shipwrecks as well as ethnic history (such as Portuguese farmers), small towns, and appealing beaches, some with tidepools.
+Coastal San Mateo, south of San Francisco on Highway 1, is a joy to drive.
+It presents lighthouses and historic shipwrecks.
+The coastside also offers ethnic history (such as the arrival of Portuguese farmers).
+The area is dotted with small towns, and appealing beaches, some with tidepools.

-The Historic Story: The San Mateo Coast between the Montara and Pigeon Point lighthouses offers a bucolic seaside drive dotted with beaches, cabbage-family farmlands, and small coastal towns, such as Half Moon Bay and Pescadero.
-In the busy summer travel season, morning fogs tend to burn off by noon, so plan this as a late morning/early afternoon outing in summer.
+The San Mateo Coast between the Montara and Pigeon Point lighthouses offers a bucolic seaside drive.
+Along the way you will find sandy beaches, cabbage-family farmlands, and small coastal towns.
+Be sure to spend time in Half Moon Bay and Pescadero.
+In the busy summer travel season, morning fogs tend to burn off by noon.
+Because of that, you should plan this trip.as a late morning/early afternoon outing in summer.

-The road is relatively straight, compared to the roller-coaster rides found along the Mendocino/Sonoma coast north of San Francisco or in Big Sur, south of Monterey.
+The road is relatively straight.
+That is to say, if you compare it to the roller-coaster rides found along the Mendocino/Sonoma coast north of San Francisco or in Big Sur, south of Monterey.

 Pick up Highway 1 on the southwest side of San Francisco and drive south.

-The first glorious seashore is Montara Beach, with safe access down the bluffs from the north-end parking lot.
-Montara is a long and wide beach for a leisurely, sandy walk.
+The first glorious seashore is Montara Beach.
+Here you will find safe access down the bluffs from the north-end parking lot.
+Montara has a long and wide beach for a leisurely, sandy walk.

-In Montara, the historic stop is the Point Montara Lighthouse, with a well-signed turnoff at 8800 Cabrillo Highway, alerting you to the comfy all-ages Hostel.
-Both the Montara and Pigeon Point Lighthouses now function as comfy, all-ages Hostels.
+In Montara, the historic stop is the Point Montara Lighthouse.
+Your directions to the beacon are marked with a well-signed turnoff at 8800 Cabrillo Highway.
+Both the Montara and Pigeon Point Lighthouses now function as comfy, all-ages hostels.